btnguyenPersonal/edit/tasks.md

 ## in progress
     - error when ctrl p when not in git
     - fix w b E
+    - fix indent for []
+## done
     - v : switches to :s///g mode
-## done
     - fix current search when mousing over
     - have a line at top/bottom for status messages
     - fix having file in tab spot, then delete file, then try to navigate to it